risk-first/website/menagerie/Map-And-Territory-Risk.md

 The above chart shows an initially promising idea that turns out to be terrible, and there is a "Period of Inoculation" where the population realise their mistake.
 There is "negative hype" as they work to phase out the offending idea.

-SLOC is not on it's own a _bad idea_, but using it as a metric for developer productivity _is_:
+SLOC is not on its own a _bad idea_, but using it as a metric for developer productivity _is_:

 > "Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” - [Bill Gates](https://www.goodreads.com/quotes/536587)